itsraval/passwordManager/README.md

 * email
 will be replaced with ~ (online in the file, in the app it will shown correctly)

+## ATTENTION
+DO NOT change the login credentials.
+There is a bug when you change them you wont be able to access all your encrypted data. :( Sorry

 ## Imported Libraries
 * java.awt.datatransfer.Clipboard;
 * java.awt.datatransfer.StringSelection;